david-park-04/portfolio/content/04 - Life & Productivity/Unlimited Memory.md

 - Identify your self-limiting beliefs and question them.
 - Incorporate new, more positive beliefs into your identity.
 - The 5 Core Beliefs:
+	1) I have excellent concentration and memory
+	2) Memory improvement is important
+	3) I have incredible abilities.
+My memory is unlimited
+	4) There is no failure, only feedback
+	5) I don't know it all